Seyaji/adelante/readme.md

 ### it's reccomended that you

-- copy your contracts .json file into the root project directory
+- Copy your contracts .json file into the root project directory
-- define the path to your contract.json file in the adelante.json file (if you didnt do it when you generated the adelante file)
+- Define the path to your contract.json file in the adelante.json file (if you didnt do it when you generated the adelante file)
-- it will genrate without a contract address but one should be addded if you want to it to work properly
+- It will genrate without a contract address but one should be addded if you want to it to work properly

 ```json